 You Know You Live on Ambergris Caye, Belize When…

-When something breaks, you automatically think about how to fix it and/or MacGyver it…
+When something breaks, you don’t think about replacing it, you think about how to fix and/or MacGyver it…

-When I lived in the US (over 9 years ago), something would break and you would either order a new one (probably on Amazon) or, if it was more expensive, call your building’s handyman.
-Here in Belize, there IS no Amazon and a handyman, if you can reach one on the phone, might arrive today or he might arrive next week.
+When I lived in the US, something would break and you would either order a new one (probably on Amazon) or, if it was more expensive, call my building’s handyman.
+Here in Belize, there IS no Amazon.

 This stuff is EXPENSIVE on the island…you want to make it last!

-An invitation for your neighbor’s Quinceanera says 5pm, you arrive at 7pm and you are still the first one there
+An invitation for your neighbor’s new baby’s baptism says 5pm, you arrive at 7pm and you are still the first one there

 Time is relative here.
 And when you first get down here, it’s a huge adjustment.
 “Right now” means later today, tomorrow or never.
 5pm NEVER means 5pm.
 For different events, it means different things.
-A San Pedro Town Council meeting 15-30 minutes later.
-A night time party (almost always at the Lions Den)?
-2-4 hours later than the time specified.
+A San Pedro Town Council meeting might start 15-30 minutes later.
+A nighttime party – 2-4 hours later than the time specified.

-You coming to a screaming halt to allow a dog/iguana/snake to move out of the road…or not
+You come to a screaming halt to allow a dog/iguana/snake to move out of the road…or not

 Animals here love to lie in the road sunning themselves.
 Even in busy areas, you will find an elderly, mostly deaf potlicker lounging on a heavily trafficked turn.
 You stop, he MIGHT get up and amble to the curb.
 But maybe not.